 HOWEVER, the guidelines do not state that the down payment money has to come directly from the borrower.
 It is possible to use gift money from a relative.

 For example, suppose you find a home priced at $200,000 that you wish to buy.
 This would mean that you would need to provide $7,000 in certified funds at the closing.
-Thanks to the gift policy, part or all of that money can be donated to you from your parents, grandparents, aunt, uncle or cousin.
+Thanks to the gift policy, part or all of that money can be donated to you from your parents, grandparents, aunt, uncle, or cousin.
 In order to make this official the donor as well as you will need to fill out a gift letter and provide documentation of where the money came from and where it was deposited.

-Summing Up No Money Down Mortgage Programs
+Summing Up No and Low Down Payment Mortgage Programs

 Getting a home is not as simple as signing a lease or loan on a new car and driving away with absolutely zero costs.
 However, with the right loan, it is possible to buy a new home and pay absolutely nothing in the way of a down payment.